literalice/terraform-aws-openshift/README.md

 export TF_VAR_rh_subscription_pool_id="xxxxxxxx"

 # Public DNS subdomain for access to services served in the cluster
+# If it isn't set, a nip address is used.
 export TF_VAR_platform_domain=sample-platform.example.com
 # Email used to register Let's encrypt account.
 export TF_VAR_platform_domain_administrator_email=administrator@example.com